Keely has experience protecting feral cats from the cold winters with makeshift shelters.

 - Hay is used for animal feed.
 Hay retains moisture so it does not make for suitable bedding for a shelter made for warmth.

-If you're not sure which is which, just ask someone where you're considering purchasing the straw from!
+If you're not sure which is which, just ask someone where you're considering purchasing the straw from.

-How to Build the Shelter
+How to Build a Feral Cat Shelter

 - On one end of the 18-gallon storage bin, cut a rectangular opening from approximately 5-inches from the bottom to about 4–5 inches from the top.
 The width should be approximately 5–6 inches.
 This should fit most cats.
 If the cats you have are smaller, you may choose a slightly smaller hole.

 - With the hole cut out, open an emergency Mylar blanket.
-Measure the height of the inside of the bin and add 2-inches (that would go over the top lip) and then cut the length of the blanket so that it will fully cover the sides.
+Measure the height of the inside of the bin and add 2-inches (that would go over the top lip), and then cut the length of the blanket so that it will fully cover the sides.
 Do not cover the bottom of the bin with the Mylar.

-- Using double stick tape, place a strip of tape from top to bottom about every 6-inches apart starting along one side of the cut opening, and press the blanket to the tape, continuing all around the inside of the bin, and stopping just before the opposite side of the opening.
+- Using double-stick tape, place a strip of tape from top to bottom about every 6-inches apart starting along one side of the cut opening, and press the blanket to the tape, continuing all around the inside of the bin and stopping just before the opposite side of the opening.

 - Fold the top 2 inches of the blanket over the top lip of the bin and secure it with the double stick tape in a few places.